 In 1852, he won first prize in piano and then the renowned Prix de Rome in 1857.

 After winning the coveted scholarship award, he studied in Rome for three years and developed his musical talents.

 There, he wrote the opera Don Procopio and composed more works and operas upon his return to Paris.

-Bizet, unfortunately, did not get to see his success and died on June 3, 1875 at age 36.
+Bizet, unfortunately, did not get to see his success and died in 1875 at age the young age of 36.